Zero9O/CIS-7_Discrete_Structures/Assignment5.md

 # Part 1:
--Show that the square root of 2 is irrational.
+- Show that the square root of 2 is irrational.
 ```
 Contradiction
 Assume: √2 is rationial